LostMe89/PyScript/README.md

-Extract this files to a folder and in that folder create "output" and "outputMM" folders.
-In this folders script will create grapsh and charts
+Extract these files to a folder and in that folder create "output" and "outputMM" folders.
+In these folders, the script will create graphs and charts.